Sudo-Ivan/Ren-Browser/CONTRIBUTING.md

 ## Rules

 1. Be nice to each other.

-2. If you use an AI tool that generates the code, such as a LLM, please indicate that in the PR.
-3. Add or update docstrings and tests if necessary.
+## Generative AI Usage

+You are allowed to use generative AI tools to help learn and contribute.
+You do not need to disclose you used a AI tool, although that would help me scrutinize the PR more for bugs, errors or security flaws.

+## Linting, Security and Tests

-4. Make sure you run the tests before submitting the PR.
+You are not required to run the linting, security and tests before submitting the PR as those will be run by the CI/CD pipeline.

 ## Testing